jerryz920/SAFE-latte/safe-apps/examples/links-example.md

 Slang's syntax is what it is.
 In a nutshell, each script element **def**ines an action: make a call (**defcall**), construct a logic set (**defcon**), post to the store (**defpost**).
 Slang also has **defguard** to query a logic context assembled from certificates (see below).

 The curly brackets `{}` in the **defcon** constructor open a logic set template, whose evaluation results in a logic set.
 The lines in the template are statements in the trust logic language, and not in slang.
-In this example, the first statement is a simple logic fact with a user-defined predicate (**present**).
+In this example, the first statement is a simple logic fact with a user-defined predicate (**nameEntry**).
+The `nameEntry` predicate binds a name to a value, but for purposes of the links example the value is not important, so we use 0.
 The second statement is a pseudo-fact with the builtin **label** predicate, which labels the set with a string.
 Slang scripts may pass slang variables into a set template; within the template, always use the `$` escape to substitute (interpolate) them with their values.

 The square brackets `[]` in the **defpost** define a list, in this case a list of items to be posted.
 This list has only one element: a logic set value returned from the defcon.
 The defpost issues a certificate encoding the logic set and signed under the issuer `$Self`, and posts it to the store.
 It derives the token (index key) from the set's label and the issuer's principal ID.
 The defpost returns the token to the client, which passes it back into slang-shell as the return value of the defcall.that